assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft4.md

 If the size number has a "b" suffix, the size is in bits, otherwise it is in bytes.

-Regarding *byte order* and bit order; a *little-end-first* approach is used.
-Little-endian byte order is used.
+Regarding byte order and bit order; a *little-end-first* approach is used. *Little-endian byte order MUST be used*.
-The first byte (Byte 0) is the least significant one of an integer.
+The first byte (Byte 0) is the least significant byte of an integer.
 Bit order: the first bit (Bit 0) of a byte is the least-significant bit.

 Unless otherwise stated explicitly, bits are set to 0.

+Unless otherwise described, a range of an integer is expressed using an *inclusive* range, for example:
+"0 to 127" means any integer between 0 and 127 including 0 and 127.

 The word "OPT" is used to mark a field that may or may not exist in the packet.
 It does not necessarily indicate a an optional field